 c.
 Doctoral Program and Doctoral Courses

 For employees who are enrolled in a Doctoral program or taking courses towards completion of a Doctorate, the tuition for two courses per academic year may be waived.
-An employee's spouse, extended family member, or other dependent is not eligible for waivers at this level.
+An employee's spouse or other dependent is not eligible for waivers at this level.

 a.
 One course per semester or session can be taken during working hours if (1) the supervisor approves the time off during working hours, and (2) the lost working time is made up at times satisfactory to the employee's supervisor.

 b.
 If an employee voluntarily terminates his/her employment before the last day to receive a tuition refund (according to the published refund table) during a semester in which he/she is using the tuition waiver benefit, he/she will be billed for the total tuition of the courses(s).